pgurnig/scripts/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project contains a variety of scripts that have made my life a bit easier.
+This project contains scripts simplifying common tasks such as viewing all DynamoDB tables across AWS Regions or seeing date formats available through CONVERT().
 These scripts could be cli scripts, T-SQL scripts, etc. Individual folders may contain README files as well with additional information.

 <!-- GETTING STARTED -->